yoink00/terraform-provider-fastly/website/docs/r/service_waf_configuration_v1.html.markdown

 # fastly_service_waf_configuration_v1

 Defines a set of Web Application Firewall configuration options that can be used to populate a service WAF.
-This resource will populate a WAF with configuration and WAF rules and will track their state.
+This resource will configure rules, thresholds and other settings for a WAF.

 ~> **Warning:** Terraform will take precedence over any changes you make in the UI or API.
 Such changes are likely to be reversed if you run Terraform again.